PurwadhikaDev/SigmaGroup_DTI_02_FinalProject/README.md

 # Introduction

 This project, completed as the final project for our data science program at Purwadhika Digital School, focuses on customer segmentation for Olist, a Brazilian e-commerce platform.
 The team consists of Muchammad Fahd Ishamuddin, Saufa Rahmi Maulida, and Vina Fasya Kartamanah who collaborated to segment Olist's customers using RFM (Recency, Frequency, Monetary) analysis.
-The goal of this project was to provide actionable insights by analyzing customer behavior and enhancing marketing strategies to improve customer retention and satisfaction.

 # Dataset Context